 Here are the gestation periods for common pet snakes:

 |Green Tree Python||45–50 days|

 |King Snake||55–60 days|

 |Corn Snake||30–45 days|

 How to Take Care of a Pregnant Snake

 Once you’ve confirmed that your snake is indeed pregnant, she’ll need special care during her gestation period.
-Keeping the correct temperature consistent is vital, and though she will naturally seek out cooler parts of her tank, she may still want to lay under a heat lamp occasionally too.
+Keeping the correct temperature consistent is vital, and although she will naturally seek out cooler parts of her tank, she may still want to lay under a heat lamp occasionally too.
 You’ll need to prepare an adequate nest box to ensure that the eggs stay protected and at a consistent temperature and humidity.
 Although the size of the nest box will depend on the species of snake, it should typically be a relatively small space.

 Your pregnant female will eat little or not at all during this period, and this is nothing to worry about and perfectly normal.
-It’s also best to avoid handling during this time, not only to prevent causing her unnecessary stress, but your snake will also likely become more aggressive while pregnant.
+It’s best to avoid handling during this time, not only to prevent causing her unnecessary stress, but your snake will also likely become more aggressive while pregnant.

 Related Read: 11 Snakes That Give Live Birth Like Mammals

 Depending on the species of snake, your female may be pregnant even though she hasn’t mated with a male.
 This process is called parthenogenesis, or asexual reproduction, and while it’s rare, it’s possible in some captive snakes and has been observed in the Brahminy Blind Snake, or Flowerpot Snake.